firschau/blockchain-hackathon/README.md

 ## Set Up MetaMask

-Download MetaMask PlugIn
+- Download MetaMask PlugIn
-SetUp an Account on MetaMask
+- SetUp an Account on MetaMask
+- Hint: recover all accounts at once with the mnemonic you used to start the chain
-Select Properties -> Network -> Add Network
+- Select Properties -> Network -> Add Network
-Enter a Name as the Networkname
+- Enter a Name as the Networkname
-New RPC-URL: `HTTP://127.0.0.1:8545`
+- New RPC-URL: `HTTP://127.0.0.1:8545`
-Chain ID: `1337`
+- Chain ID: `1337`

 ## Build & Run Application